matthewtyler/matthewtyler.github.io/index.md

 ## About Me

 I am an Assistant Professor of Political Science at Rice University.
 I obtained my Ph.D. in Political Science from Stanford University in June 2021.
-Broadly, my research covers topics in political methodology and political polarization in the United States.
+Broadly, my research covers topics in political methodology and American politics.

 <!-- My peer-reviewed publications have appeared or are accepted to appear in journals such as *Proceedings of the National Academy of Sciences*, *American Political Science Review*, *The Journal of Politics*, *Political Analysis*, and *Election Law Journal*. -->

 My CV can be found [here](https://www.dropbox.com/s/sm0pfjekpzdykd7/CV.pdf?dl=0).